It is good to be an engineer, as engineering jobs take the top three slots on the list of college degrees with Highest Paying Jobs in 2017.

 To assess the salaries, the Michigan State’s career office gathered 50 salary reports and averaged the starting salary for new graduates in each field.

-1. Electrical Engineering is leading with highest starting salary of $62,428.
+1. Electrical Engineering is leading with the highest starting salary of $62,428.

 2. Computer Engineering takes second, averaging around $61,466 in annual salary.